eProsima/vulcanexus/docs/rst/tutorials/core/deployment/keys/topic_keys.rst

   Otherwise, the key will be the concatenation of all the fields.

 In order to specify multiple keys, separate ``@key`` annotations are used.
-The following example shows how to define a keyed message using the IDL format in ROS 2:
+The following example shows how to define a keyed message using the IDL format in Vulcanexus:

 .. code-block:: bash